 The absolute biggest business plan mistake you can make is to not plan at all.

 That doesn’t mean everyone must write a detailed business plan.
-While you should do some planning to figure out what direction you want to take your business—your plan could be as simple as a one-page business plan, or even a pitch presentation that highlights your current strategy.
+While you should do some business planning to figure out what direction you want to take your business—your plan could be as simple as a one-page business plan, or even a pitch presentation that highlights your current strategy.

 Your strategy and ideas will certainly evolve as you go, but taking a little time to figure out how your business works will pay dividends over time.